Jump to content

 A blend of both types can be found with a partial solid inner.

 Whichever route you take on the inner tent, all of them are cross-adaptable to various conditions to some degree, and for the best of all worlds you can always get both types of inners as well and change them out based upon conditions – the interiors are simply attached to the fly with a set of plastic hooks and matching rings or loops on the inner.
 Although this will take a little yard time before your trip – you can twist the hooks to release each, and then push to attach the new inner.
-And if you’re adding a different inner tent to an existing tent, the seams on the floor should be sealed (as with a new Tarptent) – I use Sil-Net Seam Sealer and like to add some extra dots or a pattern on the floor as an anti-slip treatment while I’m at it.
+And if you’re adding a different inner tent to an existing tent, the seams on the floor should be sealed (as with a new Tarptent) – I use Sil-Net Seam Sealer.
+I like to add some extra dots or a pattern of seam sealer on the floor as an anti-slip treatment while I’m at it, and I always add zipper pulls of some type to these inners as well.
+For all options, the mesh utilized is a bit fragile (especially if you often backpack with a dog like me) to save weight, so having a mesh repair kit can come in handy.
 The inner tents are available separately for around $150 if you already own your tent, or you can simply select one or the other or both if you're buying new.

 In my case, having these various inner tent options available simply allows one to extend the tent of their preference further into the next season a bit, and has the ability to add a little more comfort mid-season at anytime of the year as well.
 For more in general on selecting a tent see our post on factors to consider when choosing a tent, and you can take a look at Tarptent’s full lineup here.